 Whoever came up with the idea for digital coupons is a genius.
 There are many grocery stores that offer digital coupons so check your store’s website.

 I use digital coupons at both HEB and Kroger.
-I usually log in to the website but they also have a free app where you can access the coupons.
-I go in and select new coupons each week before I go to the store.
+You can log in to the website or download the store’s free app to access the coupons.
+Go in and select new coupons each week before you go to the store.

 Bonus: If you log in to Kroger’s site on Friday they offer a Free Friday Download with a coupon for a FREE item!

-When you check-out don’t forget to scan to your Cartwheel bar code.
+When you check-out don’t forget to scan to your Target App bar code.
 That’s probably the hardest thing for me, remembering to scan the app at check-out.

 What are your favorite Apps for saving money?